 borne’s costa rica challenge

-Starting from the Caribbean Sea, we will make our way across Costa Rica on foot, bike, kayak and raft.
+Starting from the Caribbean Sea, 7 Brits and 6 Aussies led by former rugby internationals Will Greenwood and Dean Mumm are making their way across Costa Rica on foot, by bicycle, kayaks and rafts.
 This east to west jungle route is rarely used, even by locals.

-This is an incredible challenge that will test the limits of our physical and mental endurance, all to prevent babies from being born too soon.
-Click below to see the full itinerary and trip details.
+There is no escape from the tropical heat and humidity.
+It is a tough challenge that will test the limits of their physical and mental endurance, but they are committed to raising much needed funds for research to prevent babies from being born too soon.

 an extreme leader for an epic challenge

 The Costa Rica Challenge is designed and led by Alan Chambers MBE, Founder and Chief Executive of Extreme Leaders – a group of extraordinary individuals who lend their unique experience to guide and encourage teams on their unique leadership and resilience building journeys to achieve outcomes way beyond their expectations.

 A former Royal Marine with 16 years service, Alan was a member of the first winter expedition to traverse Iceland by ski and led the first successful British unsupported expedition from Canada to the Geographic North Pole.
 He has since led over a dozen North Pole expeditions with top business leaders, helping them explore and reflect on their own leadership capabilities.
 Alan was awarded an MBE in 2000 for determination and leadership in constant adversity.
 He is a qualified diver, parachutist, paramedic and ski survival instructor.

 Will is as passionate about finding answers to prevent preterm birth as he is about changing lives through sport.
 He is a passionate fundraiser and advocate, and has climbed Mt Kilimanjaro and walked to the North Pole for Borne.